 Division Chief of Maternal-Fetal Medicine

-Herman Hedriana returned to UC Davis’s Maternal-Fetal Medicine division in Obstetrics & Gynecology in March 2018.
+Herman Hedriana returned to UC Davis’s Maternal-Fetal Medicine division in Obstetrics and Gynecology in March 2018.
 He was an Assistant Professor in Residence from July 1994 through June 1998 and for over 19 years, he has been Volunteer Clinical Faculty.
 Hedriana's main focus is premature birth risk assessment including preterm labor evaluation and effective use of antenatal corticosteroids.
 He feels patient safety, welfare, and their right to information comes first.
 He has been an active volunteer for March of Dimes for 15 years, involved in prematurity prevention, health care disparities, and healthcare policies involving different communities in California.

 Clinical Professor